apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

    - DataGrip：2020.1、2021.1 (turn on "introspect using jdbc metadata" in idea or datagrip).
    - WorkBench：8.0.25.

-## [Proxy] When using a client such as Navicat to connect to Sharding Sphere-Proxy, if Sharding Sphere-Proxy does not create a Schema or does not add a Resource, the client connection will fail?
+## [Proxy] When using a client such as Navicat to connect to ShardingSphere-Proxy, if ShardingSphere-Proxy does not create a Schema or does not add a Resource, the client connection will fail?

 Answer: